Social Science 8CP/H

 English 8 H: This course is designed to focus on vocabulary development, literary analysis, reading comprehension, writing for a purpose, and speaking and listening in accordance with the California State Standards.
 English 8H standards are explored with greater depth and complexity to meet the learning needs of honors level students.

-*Prerequisite: A's and B's all three trimesters in English 7 H
+*Prerequisite: A's and B's semester 1 and 2 in English 7 H

 Math 8CP/Algebra 1 H/CP